YahalomsGuy/WebDevTutorial/README.md

 * Since the web-site was developed step by step with the ongoing course,the design and sophistication of the web-site is advancing with the knowledge granted in the course
 * Every once in a while, I go through previously created pages and re-design, enhance them according to better methods I've learnt.
 * The design / Structure of the web-site may change dramatically, according to the progress of the course

+Where this thing is going?
+I really have no Idea......
+Guy